wpilibsuite/frc-docs/source/docs/software/sensors/accelerometers-software.rst

-.. _accelerometers-software:

 Accelerometers - Software
 =========================

 .. note:: This section covers accelerometers in software.
-For a hardware guide to accelerometers, see :ref:`accelerometers-hardware`.
+For a hardware guide to accelerometers, see :ref:`docs/hardware/sensors/accelerometers-hardware:Accelerometers - Hardware`.

 An accelerometer is a device that measures acceleration.